Irrelevant (song): Composition and reception

 "Irrelevant" was written by Pink alongside the track's producer Ian Fitchuk, and it marks their first collaboration.
 It is a pop punk and pop rock song, described as a protest anthem by music critics.
-It is a "thumping, guitar-strumming" song, with lyrics encouraging to fight for the one's rights.
+It is a "thumping, guitar-strumming" song, with lyrics encouraging to fight for one's rights.
 In the pre-chorus she sings "You can call me irrelevant, insignificant / You can try to make me small / I'll be your heretic, you fuckin' hypocrite / I won't think of you at all", after which she asks people who hide their actions behind Christianity: "Does Jesus love the ignorant?"
 According to her, "he'd gladly take us all".
 She nods to the Who's "The Kids Are Alright" (1965) chanting in the chorus: "The kids are not alright / None of us are right / I'm tired but I won't sleep tonight / 'Cause I still feel alive / The kids are not alright (not alright)."
 While in the bridge, she references Cyndi Lauper's 1983 hit "Girls Just Want to Have Fun", belting "Girls just wanna have rights / So why do we have to fight?"
 Additionally, the singer is claiming ownership of her voice, opinions and self-worth in the song's lyrics.

 Good Housekeeping reported that fans were "stunned" by "Irrelevant" and that they "bombard[ed] Pink's Instagram with emotional comments".
 Alexa Camp of Slant Magazine was keen of the track, opining that it "channels the scrappy energy and brash outspokenness that helped make Pink a star" which was, according to her, lacking on her past few efforts.
 On a similar note, Julien Goncvales said that "Irrelevant" is a "ferocious anthem, with pop-rock sounds that will delight listeners—early fans". iHeartRadio's Sarah Tate commented that by the song Pink "transform[ed] hateful comments she has received into a powerful protest anthem".
 Writing for Entertainment Tonight, Sarah Schillaci described the track as "charged-up"; while Dan DeLuca from The Philadelphia Inquirer labeled it as an "emphatic protest song, a rallying cry of defiance in which the singer refuses to be defined by others and works herself up into a righteous rage".